 What qualifications will I need to take this course?

 Ideally the best foundation for success in A-level Photography is a good grade at GCSE Art, Design, Media, ICT, English or Photography.
-However, it is not necessary and many students who have had no experience with the ‘Arts or Media’ have flourished on this course, but a minimum of 7 A*-C grades at GCSE are required, one of which must be English at Grade 4.
+However, it is not necessary and many students who have had no experience with the ‘Arts or Media’ have flourished on this course, but a minimum of 7 GCSEs at Grade 4 and above are required, one of which must be English.

 Who should take this course?